scalar-labs/scalardb/jepsen/scalardb/README.md

-# Scalar DB tests with Jepsen
+# Jepsen tests for Scalar DB

-Scalar DB is a storage abstraction and distributed transaction implementation on top of the storage.
+This guide will teach you how to run Jepsen tests for Scalar DB.

-The current Scalar DB tests work with [Cassandra test tools in Jepsen](https://github.com/scalar-labs/jepsen/tree/cassandra).
+The current tests use [Cassandra test tools in Jepsen](https://github.com/scalar-labs/jepsen/tree/cassandra).

 ## How to run tests